gir-ma/cse15l-lab-reports/Lab_Report_3/Bugs_and_Commands.md

 	}
 ```

-* An input that doesn’t induce a failure, as a JUnit test and any associated code (write it as a code block in Markdown)
+* An input that doesn’t induce a failure, as a JUnit test and any associated code
 ```
 @Test
 	public void testReverseInPlace() {